 What I love about the Artipoppe carrier

 Well, the main reason is an obvious one: they are beautiful, no doubt ’bout that.
 It’s really hard to choose from alllll the pretty designs.
+These wraps and carriers are made of such beautiful fabric and I just can’t get over some of these designs and prints.
 I guess the Artipoppe Zeitgeist Baby Leopard original is by far the most popular one, and although I LOVE this one I went for the Baby Snake Moon because well, I LOVE this one too and pretty much changed my mind every day untill I finally hit that ‘BUY’ button

 When put on this carrier fits very well.
 I love the way it feels and supports my baby.
 The fabric is soft yet sturdy and it feels really comfortable wearing my baby in it.
-I have to say that I wear my three month almost every day in it and some days I wear him for hours -because you know, he doesn’t sleep in his cot when big sister is in the house, too much noise-.
-He sleeps in it very well.
+I have to say that I wore my little one almost every day in it and some days I wore him for hours -because you know, he didn’t sleep in his cot when big sister was in the house, too much noise-.
+He sleeps in the carrier very well.

 That makes me come to the other thing I love about this carrier which is the neck cushion.
 You can fold it in different ways to fit your baby.
 When your baby is younger than 8 weeks old you can fold down the cushion inwards to give neck support.
 When your baby is older than 8 weeks old you can fold down the cushion on the outside or put it up for extra neck support.
 You can choose to put it up by buttoning through the button hole for a tight fit.
 Or you can button it through the elastic loop for a more loose fit when your baby is a bit older.
 I put the cushion up whenever my little one is sleepy so I can shut out external stimuli.
 This is a pro compared to the Tula Free to Grow -which I think compares best to the Artipoppe baby carrier- as the Tula baby carrier’s height can be adapted but it doesn’t have a cushion like this.
 Click here to see price and reviews about the Tula Free to Grow.